ELC/BuzzCache/pages/technology___dataengineer___Dagster.md

 - Dagster is an open-source data [[technology/concepts/orchestration]] that focuses on data quality, data lineage, and pipeline monitoring.
+It allows to use [[technology/language/python]] for workflow management.